jdeluyck/kcoreorg-website/_posts/2026/2026-04-01-a-new-theme.md

 * Linted everything using [rumdl](https://rumdl.dev)
 * Implemented some quality of viewing things of Chirpy
 * Replaced a bunch of dead links with links to the [Internet Archive](https://archive.org) [Wayback Machine](https://web.archive.org/)
+* Adjusted a bunch of images to be usable in a dark-theme environment
 * Probably some other stuff that I forgot about

 I'm happy with the end result.
 If you're reading this via RSS, you shouldn't notice much ;)